What to do in the garden in November

 More detailed information about growing spring bulbs.

-Check out Pinterest for inspiring spring bulb planting ideas '
+Check out Pinterest for inspiring spring bulb planting ideas

-It is not necessary when planting spring bulbs in containers to use fresh compost.
+It is not necessary when planting new spring bulbs in containers to use fresh compost.
 You can re use compost from any end of season containers which are finished.
 A bulb is a complete power pack and has everything within the bulb to flower next year and needs no additional nutrients.
 Read more about using old compost and saving money.

 Don't forget the tender plants